lvgl/lvgl/docs/details/widgets/tabview.rst

 Overview
 ********

-The Tab view object can be used to organize content in tabs.
+The Tab view Widget can be used to organize content in tabs.
 The Tab view is built from other widgets:

 - Main container: :ref:`lv_obj`